vijaykrishna82/OrleansExample/OrleansExample/Readme.md

 ### 4.2 Reminders

+Purpose:
 - Same as timers but Persist beyond the life of the Grain
 - Will activate the grain if it does not exist
 - Should not be used for high frequency functionality

+### 4.3 Observers

+Purpose:
+- Providing Status to Callers
+- Each Caller registers an Observer
+- Grain will Notify each Observer

+Code Example:
+- Notify observers when SystemGrain detects high temperature

+In the GrainInterfaces project:
+- Add ISystemObserver interface inheriting from `IGrainObserver` interface
+- Change ISystemGrain with new methods AddSubscriber and RemoveSubscriber

+In the GrainImplementations project:
+- In SystemGrain, add a `ObserverSubscriptionManager<ISystemObserver>` field to hold the subscriptions.
+- Implement the AddSubscriber and RemoveSubscriber by adding and removing observers from the above field.
+- Within the HighTemperatureAlert method, change Console.writeline to notifying the observers as below:

+>            //Console.WriteLine("System temperature is high");
+>            Observers.Notify(x => x.HighTemperature(average));

+In the DevTestHost project:
+- Add a new SystemObserver class that implements ISystemObserver
+- In the DeviceGrainClient, create an instance of SystemObserver and convert it to a Grain reference as below:

+>            var observer = new SystemObserver();
+>            var observerRef = GrainClient.GrainFactory.CreateObjectReference<ISystemObserver>(observer).Result;

+- Pass the observer reference to the System Grain to be notified of high temperature, as below:

+>            var systemGrain = GrainClient.GrainFactory.GetGrain<ISystemGrain>("vehicle1");
+>            systemGrain.SubscribeObserver(observerRef).Wait();